huangli712/ZenCore/README.md

 # ZenCore

-ZenCore is the core library of the [**Zen**](https://github.com/huangli712/Zen) DFT + DMFT computation framework.
+ZenCore is the core library for the [**Zen**](https://github.com/huangli712/Zen) DFT + DMFT computation framework.
 In other words, it should not be used separately.

 This package is currently under heavy developement. **PLEASE USE IT AT YOUR OWN RISK!**